-Toads will especially appreciate a pile of large rocks stacked with plenty of crevices and cavities to provide a cool, safe place to hide from predators and hot summer days.
-Toads also like to burrow down into soft, moist dirt under logs and boards.
+Toads will appreciate a pile of large, stacked rocks with plenty of crevices and cavities to provide a cool, safe place to hide from predators and hot summer days.
+They also like to burrow down into soft, moist dirt under logs and boards.

 You can also purchase a toad house.
 These come in many attractive designs and many toads seem to love them.
 If possible, try to find a house with two doors to provide an escape route in case the house is discovered by predators.
 Snakes are a threat to frogs and toads, and domestic animals such as cats and dogs will sometimes attack them.